Apply to the PA Program

 Students in the Duke PA program have a long tradition of taking time out of their busy schedules.

-Welcome to the Duke PA Program, birthplace of the physician assistant profession.
+Welcome to the Duke Physician Assistant Program, birthplace of the physician assistant profession.
 Our web site is your complete source for information about the PA Program and the admissions process.

 The Duke Physician Assistant Program’s mission is to educate caring, competent primary care physician assistants who practice evidence-based medicine, are leaders in the profession, dedicated to their communities, culturally sensitive, and devoted to positive transformation of the health care system.